openstack/ceilometer/doc/source/architecture.rst

 workers and nodes can added depending on the expected load.
 Ceilometer offers five core services:

-1. polling agents - compute and central agent daemons designed to poll OpenStack services.
+1. polling agent - daemon designed to poll OpenStack services.
 2. notification agent - daemon designed to listen to message queue.
 3. collector - daemon designed to gather and record event and metering data created by notification and polling agents.